2023 Winter World University Games

 It marked the second edition of the Games, formerly known as the Winter Universiade, to be held in Lake Placid, after the 1972 games.
-It was the third time that the World University Games were held in the United States after Lake Placid in 1972 and 1993 Summer Universiade in Buffalo also in the state of New York.
+It was the third time that the World University Games were held in the United States after Lake Placid in 1972 and 1993 Summer Universiade in Buffalo, also in the state of New York.

 Host selection and preparation

 The FISU, led by director Milan Augustin, inspected the Lake Placid area in June 2017, as well as nearby town of Wilmington that was a support city for the activities of the Games.
 Lake Placid was officially announced as the host city on March 5, 2018; the bid was called one of the strongest in the history of Universiades by FISU officials.

 As the 2021 Winter Universiade was cancelled due to the COVID-19 pandemic in Switzerland, the formal handover to Lake Placid was instead held at a ceremony in Turin in January 2022.
 A launch event was held at Lake Placid's Mid's Park on January 23, 2022.

-The games are expected to cost $83 million.
+The games were budgeted to cost $50 million, exclusive of Public Safety costs.